JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_grammar_kit_plugin.md

 > The plugin does not support two-pass generation.
 Therefore, it does not support method mixins.
 >
+>
+{style="note" title="Known Limitations"}

+> Please see [CONTRIBUTING](https://github.com/JetBrains/gradle-grammar-kit-plugin/blob/master/CONTRIBUTING.md) on how to submit feedback and contribute to this project.
+>
+> Before visiting the [Issue Tracker](https://github.com/JetBrains/gradle-grammar-kit-plugin/issues), update both plugin and Gradle to the latest versions.

 ## Usage
 To enable this plugin in your Gradle-based project, register the plugin in the Gradle build script's `plugins` section: